Ray Barretto: Beginnings as a sideman

 In 1949, when Barretto returned home from military service, he started to visit clubs and participated in jam sessions, where he perfected his conga playing.
+He is credited as being the first U.S. born percussionist to incorporate the conga drum into jazz.
 On one occasion Charlie Parker heard Barretto play and invited him to play in his band.
 Later, he was asked to play for José Curbelo and Tito Puente, for whom he played for four years.
 It was in 1958, while playing for Puente, that Barretto received his first recording credit.
 Barretto developed a unique style of playing the conga and soon he was sought by other jazz band leaders.
 Latin percussionists started to appear in jazz groups with frequency as a consequence of Barretto's musical influence.

+In 1963 Barreto played conga on Kenny Burrell's album Midnight Blue, noted by several critics as one of the greatest jazz albums.

 Charanga Moderna and rise to fame

 In 1960, Barretto was a house musician for the Prestige, Blue Note, and Riverside labels.
-He also recorded on Columbia Records with Jazz flautist Herbie Mann.
+He also recorded on Columbia Records with jazz flautist Herbie Mann.
 New York had become the center of Latin music in the United States and a musical genre called pachanga was the Latin music craze of the early 1960s.
 In 1962, Barretto formed his first group, Charanga La Moderna, and recorded his first hit, "El Watusi" for Tico Records.
 He was quite successful with the song and the genre, to the point of being typecast (something that he disliked).